Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 • Sneakers

-The NFT acts as a digital certificate tied to the real asset.
+In these cases, the NFT may act as a digital certificate connected to the physical asset.

 • Lending positions